 Whether you are traditionally published, self-published, or yet to be published, social media marketing is important for all writers.
 It allows you to connect with other authors and build a relationship with potential readers.
-If people get interested in you as a writer, they also become interested in knowing more about your book.
+If people get interested in you as a writer, they also become interested in knowing more about your book, with promotion.
+However, being a writer and doing your own marketing can be very time consuming, which is why many writers opt to use a marketing automation service to schedule their marketing posts and only interact manually when they have a spare moment or two.

 Instagram is one of the most popular social media platforms, but it's extremely image oriented.
 Unlike other platforms like Twitter and Facebook, you cannot post on Instagram without an image or video.
 Because of this, writers frequently ask how they can post and build an audience on Instagram.